 As most NCBTMB certified massage therapists already know, new recertification requirements came into effect beginning on January 1st, 2013.
-In addition to altered continuing education hours and the removal of the ethics course requirement (even thought it’s still a great idea to take one anyways), the Board is now requiring that 3 of the 24 hours of continuing education be in research.
+In addition to altered continuing education hours, the Board is now requiring that 3 of the 24 hours of continuing education be in research.
 The Board’s page is a bit on the vague side, so we did some digging to see if we could clarify what the requirement is, why they’re asking for it, where you can find it and how you can complete it.

 What Is The Research Requirement?

 A research course is an approved continuing education course that will help therapists take different ways to find answers to questions about massage, new modalities and changes in their profession.
 There are multitude of research strategies that therapists can make use of, including contextual/interpretive, integrated, and difference-oriented.
 Each strategy has its own merits depending on what information is researched.
 “The types of courses under the research category should teach therapists how to evaluate relevant research information and also how to find the information”, explains Donna Sarvello, VP of Education Support*.
 “Teaching students how to write, evaluate and review case reports is also acceptable.
 In addition to those topics classes can be written around understanding the vocabulary of research, knowing how and which databases to use, evaluating publications and applying information to find a defensible outcome.”

 Why Is The NCBTMB Requiring This?